cloudflare/cloudflare-gcp/logpush-to-bigquery/README.md

 DATASET="" # optional – BigQuery dataset to write to.
 Will be created if necessary.
 TABLE="" # optional – BigQuery table to write to.
 Will be created if necessary.
 FN_NAME="" # optional - the name of your Cloud Function | default: gcsbq
+EXPIRATION_MS="" # optional - records should be expired after this amount of time TIME_PARTITIONING_FIELD="" # optional - the name of the field used for time partitioning. defaults to "EdgeStartTimestamp". spectrum users will want to change this to "Timestamp".

 # Deploy to GCP
 sh ./deploy.sh